danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Articles/Getting-Started-Article.md

-## How to set up a sticky header
+## How to set up a scroll view with a sticky header

-The ``ScrollViewWithStickyHeader`` has a header view that stretches and transforms when it's pulled down, and sticks to the top as the scroll view content is scrolled:
+You can use the ``ScrollViewWithStickyHeader`` view to create a scroll view that has a header view that stretches and transforms when it's pulled down, and sticks to the top as the scroll view content is scrolled:

 ```swift
 struct MyView: View {